-Our vision is to create a new industry of professionals dedicated to building impactful careers for researchers, scientists, and engineers.
+Our vision is to create a new industry of professionals dedicated to building careers of consequence for researchers, scientists, and engineers.

 Who is someone dedicated to building your career long term, outside of yourself?